 It wasn’t the first time I’d gone to that rural spot.
 It was a favourite place for me and my sisters, somewhere tranquil, away from our overfull household.
 A place where we could talk about anything we wished, as loud as we wanted.
 No ears to overhear our conversation.
 Sometimes our brothers joined us, we played cowboys and indians, or war games, losing ourselves in the bliss of make-believe.
 Occasionally we built a fire near the edge of the woods, seated in a circle we’d tell ghost stories and learned how to inhale Woodbines.
 We scared ourselves stupid, seeing shapes moving in dark trees, convincing us those creepy tales we’d told had talked up spirits and devils coming directly for us.

 The day I ran from school, it felt very different in that place.
 Out in the open, on my own, with nothing to distract me from the disturbing events of the morning.
 I sulked for a while.
 Going over many times what I’d done.
-Remembering Miss Fellows calling me a vile child.
-And how that pretty girl in the playground had boasted of her Sunday lunch with an ample serving of roast lamb.
+Recalling Miss Fellows shouting I was a vile child.
+And how the pretty girl in the playground had boasted of her Sunday lunch with an ample serving of roast lamb.
 Then making everyone twice as jealous in telling them just how many sweets her generous uncle Tim lavished on her.

 We all knew her uncle got what he wanted on the black market.
 He wasn’t a man to confront over anything.
 He had contacts, dark mysterious contacts, the rationing of war didn’t seem to affect him.
-I didn’t understand it at that age, but I knew he was a man to be feared.
-And while everyone else in the town ate beetroot and salad sandwiches instead of ham or chicken between their bread, those who didn’t deserve to be privileged were feeding their faces, fattening their bodies, boasting to the skinny and deprived.
+I didn’t understand much about the adult world at that age, but I knew he was a man to be feared.
+And while everyone else in the town ate beetroot and salad sandwiches instead of ham or chicken between their bread, those who didn’t deserve to be privileged were feeding their ungrateful faces, fattening their waistline, boasting to the skinny and deprived.

 She had to suffer.
 I had to make her feel pain.
 I stabbed her with a pencil I’d stolen from the classroom.
 I sharpened it to a perfect weapon.
-She opened her mouth, bragging spilling out, I stabbed her arm, loaded with anger.
-Lead from the pencil snapped off, embedded into her skin.
+She opened her mouth, bragging spilling out, I stabbed her arm, loaded with the weight of resentment.
+Lead from the pencil snapped off, embedded into her lily white skin.
 A tiny trickle of blood appeared, she screamed as if I’d staked her heart.
 I suppose in a way, I had.
 Instantly, I was the wicked child forcing an innocent pencil to inflict wounds.

-I spent some time in that country air, throwing stones at innocent trees.
-Singing songs to myself, trying to erase Miss Fellows voice from ringing in my head.
-Watching those little stones bouncing off the robust tree trunks was strangely satisfying.
-It was as if the trees had become the people I lathed, I was giving them the stoning they deserved.
+I spent some time in the country air, throwing stones at innocent trees.
+Singing songs to myself, trying to erase the voice of Miss Fellows.
+Watching those little stones bouncing against robust trees was strangely satisfying.
+It was as if their trunks had become the people I loathed.
+I was giving them the stoning they deserved.
 But soon my arm hurt from the force of anger, I gave up and wandered off to find our hiding place.
-The special place my sisters and I created to keep secret things, those things we didn’t want anyone at home to know about.
+The special place my sisters and I had created, to keep secret things, those possessions we didn’t want anyone at home to know about.
 We dug a hole under a prickly holly tree, lined it with stones to form a box, covering with more stones and earth, leaving a little piece of red string sticking out of the ground, to mark where it was.

 My anger continued, smouldering on what had happened in the playground.
 That pretty boasting girl was still very much on my mind.
 Somehow, her presence appeared in the bird.
 The two felt the same to me.
 Joy and songs, didn’t make much sense any more.
 Insanely, I was jealous, of a little bird.
 I reached for a pebble, pulled on that catapult as hard as I could and fired towards the bush.
 I expected to hear a snap or a sharp rustle of leaves.
 I heard nothing, not a thing.
 Instead of a bird taking flight, I saw it fall through the branches.
 I shouted “I got it – I got it!”
 I couldn’t believe it, one random shot, I’d hit my target perfectly.

 I threw my catapult to the ground and instinctively ran, but this time my running was an overwhelming repulsion, shear dread at what I’d done.
 I couldn’t have stayed a moment longer.
-Could not bare to look at what my hands were capable of.
+Could not bare to look at what my hands had done.
 I wanted to rush to the safety of my mother, tell her how evil I was.
 But she was too far.
 I wished to cry out for God’s forgiveness.
 I couldn’t.
 Not until I’d confessed to the priest, and how was I going to face that?
 How could I confess cold blooded cruelty?
 Even if it was just one small bird, what did that say of the decrepit state of my mind?
-My poor heart, it pounded heavy as I bolted up the steep roads heading for home.
+My poor heart, it pounded heavy through my chest as I bolted up the steep roads heading for home.

 Arriving at our back yard I bashed open the wooden gate, instead of finding my diligent mother sweeping the path or taking washing off the line, there was a gathering of family.
 Aunts, uncles and cousins, extended family I hadn’t seen for some time.
 They were laughing and joking, getting ready to position themselves for a group photograph.
 My father looking into his Box Brownie telling everyone to practice saying cheese.

 I still have the picture… everyone grinning widely, except me.
-My face like ice, pale and flat.
-An expression showing the mocking of birds was a tough lesson.
+My face is ice, pale and flat.
+The mocking of birds was a tough lesson.
 Every time I’ve been tempted to hate, each time I’ve wanted to be cruel, to get revenge, or even just resent my own face, I look at that photograph and remind myself of what it becomes.